machinable-org/machinable/docs/guide/README.md

           y: 155,
           width: 400,
           height: 65,
-          value: "Place your code under the on_create entry point" }
+          value: "Place your code under the on_create method" }
     ]
 }